quakelive-server-standards/quakelive-server-standards/README.md

 ### Configuring

 Open the `docker-compose.yml` file in the `_myservers` directory.
 It contains all servers.
 When freshly cloned, it defines one server for every standard game mode.
-Delete those that you do not want and duplicate those that you want.
+Delete those that you do not want and duplicate those that you want more than one time.
 For example, if you want to have four duel servers, delete all the other definitions apart from the duel one and duplicate that duel server definition three times.

 Here you can see the definition for the duel server.